 To add highlights, I go back to the Purdy angled brush and I used the dry brush method, which is simply dabbing the brush in the paint and then wiping it off so that there is only a small amount of paint residue left on the brush.

 I added this color to the edges and raised areas, anyplace you want to see a highlight.
 Again, it doesn’t have to be perfect, and remember it’s only paint….you can always go back over it!

 And remember those blemishes on the top that I decided not to sand smooth?
 There’s a reason…..once it’s painted and highlighted, those blemishes turn into wonderful texture and distressing.

 I will let the dresser dry overnight and then in the final step, I will add the glaze for that fabulous “patina”, and then a couple of coats of wax.

-Stay tuned for Part Three and the Final Reveal!
+Check out Part Three and the Final Reveal!